vvzen/open-pipe/ROADMAP.md

 The is similar to how a `conda deactivate` works, or a `module unload` (for tcl modules)

-### Understand if yaml is a good choice for configs
+### Understand if yaml is a good choice for configs (DONE)

 In Framestore we use yaml since it provides better readability compared to JSON.
-However, support for parsing `yaml` doesn't ship with the standard library of python, which means that to use `op` one would first need to install `pyyaml` for the current python, which is not optimal.
+However, support for parsing `yaml` doesn't ship with the standard library of python, which means that to use `op` one would first need to install `pyyaml` for their current python, which is not optimal.

 I want to reduce the burden and chaos introduced by vendoring third-party libraries as much as possible, and as such, I mostly see 2 options: